Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

 In Kentucky alone, the towns of Bowling Green and Saloma and the area between Cayce and Beaver Creek were also likely hit by an EF-3 tornado.

-The NWS cautioned that it may be some time before the full extent of the storm will be known.
+The NWS cautioned that it may be some time before the full scope of the storm's severity will be known.
 Their work surveying the tornado event will continue over the next few days.
 They face difficulties with communication outages and want to avoid interfering in search and rescue operations, the organization said.

-More experts are expected to reach the region Monday to survey the damage, the NWS in Kentucky reported.

-A state of emergency remains in place in Tennessee as responders continue cleanup efforts.
+Across the border in Tennessee, a state of emergency remains in place as responders continue the massive cleanup effort.

 The National Weather Service confirmed that at least seven tornadoes touched down in Middle Tennessee early Saturday morning, according to The Tennessean.